sueszli/blog/phd stats/phd stats.md

 to understand whether a ph.d. can contribute to your success, you need to define what success means to you.

-the following thought-provoking tips from jimmy lin’s course “asecs” [^1] are a great starting point for some introspection:
+the following thought-provoking tips from prof. jimmy lin’s course “asecs” [^1] are a great starting point for some introspection:

 1. **recognize that there are multiple definitions of success and multiple ways to succeed.**